-Algorithm 1 gives our procedure for computing atomic decompositions that runs in time polynomial in the size of $\mathcal{O}$ (provided that module extraction is polynomial), and calls a module extractor as many times as there are axioms in $\mathcal{O}$ .
-It considers, in ToDoAx, all axioms that are neither tautologies nor global, see Remark 3.4, and computes all genuine modules, all atoms with their dependency relation and the cardinalities of all modules and atoms.
-For each axiom $\alpha$ "generating" a module, that module is stored in $Mod(\alpha)$ and the corresponding atom is constructed in $At(\alpha)$ ; those functions are undefined for axioms outside GenAx.
-We prove the correctness of Algorithm 1 in [9].
+Algorithm 1 gives our procedure for computing atomic decompositions that runs in time polynomial in the size of \mathcal{O} (provided that module extraction is polynomial), and calls a module extractor as many times as there are axioms in \mathcal{O} .
+It considers, in ToDoAx, all axioms that are neither tautologies nor global, see Remark 19, and computes all genuine modules, all atoms with their dependency relation and the cardinalities of all modules and atoms.
+For each axiom α "generating" a module, that module is stored in Mod(α) and the corresponding atom is constructed in At(α); those functions are undefined for axioms outside GenAx.